Table of Contents

 Anytime there’s a serious storm in your area, you can send out a helpful, relevant email to customers.
 For example, after a hail storm, send out an FAQ about how paintless dent repair is a fast and inexpensive way to repair hail damage.
 After a heavy snowfall, send out a reminder on safe winter driving, and that you’re there to help in case of a collision.
 After heavy rains and flooding, email some information about what to do if you’ve driven through deep water or your car is literally flooded.
-Customers appreciate the timely advice.
+Customers appreciate the timely advice from weather-based advertising.

 You may think “who would read an email newsletter from a body shop?” and that’s a fair question!
 But, as long as you send relevant information and don’t overdo it, people will read it.